A guide to mutual fund investing

 Taxes might also be considered fees that eat into the ultimate return you earn as an investor.
 If you own mutual funds in a taxable account such as a brokerage account, you’ll owe capital gains tax if the fund has appreciated from where you bought it at the time of sale.
 One way around this is to own the funds in tax-advantaged accounts such as a traditional or Roth IRA.
 In those accounts, your funds will be allowed to grow tax-free even if you sell them.
 You’ll eventually pay taxes on withdrawals from a traditional IRA, but Roth IRA withdrawals are tax-free during retirement.

-Mutual funds vs. ETFs: Which is better?
+Mutual funds vs. ETFs: How they differ

 Mutual funds and ETFs have a lot in common, but there are some key differences.
 Here are the main ones to consider.